Value innovation is the cornerstone of new market creation.

 N. Craig Smith

-Professor N. Craig Smith is the INSEAD Chair in Ethics and Social Responsibility at INSEAD in Fontainebleau, France.
+Professor N. Craig Smith is the INSEAD Chair in Ethics and Social Responsibility.

 He was previously on the faculties of London Business School, Georgetown University, and Harvard Business School.